grafana/grafana/docs/sources/reference/templating.md

 Grafana to dynamically create new panels or rows based on what values you have selected you can use the *Repeat* feature.

 If you have a variable with `Multi-value` or `Include all value` options enabled you can choose one panel or one row and have Grafana repeat that row for every selected value.
 You find this option under the General tab in panel edit mode.
-You select the variable to repeat by, and a `min span`.
+Select the variable to repeat by, and a `min span`.
 The `min span` controls how small Grafana will make the panels (if you have many values selected).
 Grafana will automatically adjust the width of each repeated panel so that the whole row is filled.
 Currently, you cannot mix other panels on a row with a repeated panel.